 In addition, the new assessment model includes flaws that were left over from the previous system, including insufficient data on the condition of individual homes, the precise location of some homes and other factors.

 Commercial Properties Continue Drag on Overall Tax Burden

 Although the commercial property assessment defects were noted in the same Chicago Tribune/ProPublica Illinois article, “The Tax Divide,” there were no changes made to that assessment formula.
-Smaller business owners are still shouldering the bulk of the tax burden because of the undervaluation of commercial and industrial properties.
+Smaller business owners are still shouldering the bulk of the tax burden because of system inequities.
 And, according to Assessor-elect Fritz Kaegi, because commercial assessment formulas were not updated, there will remain a disparity, with massive underassessments in some parts of the city and massive overassessments in other parts.